Reprogramming the Subconscious Mind

 One way to create change is through affirmations.
 Affirmations can help change old belief systems that no longer serve our best interests.
 Affirmations require a high level of commitment to stick with the new thoughts and take a great deal of time to take effect.
 Affirmations are usually repeated in the awake, beta state of mind.
 They can also be repeated at night before you go to sleep and in the morning when you wake up.
 They are most effective when they are repeated in a relaxed, alpha state accompanied by confident energy and aided by a relevant visualization that mimics your success in creating change.
 Of course, when you do that, you've moved from simply repeating affirmations into self-hypnosis.
 Self-suggestions are essentially the same thing as affirmations.

 Self Hypnosis--The easiest and most effective way to change beliefs held in the subconscious mind is through self-hypnosis.
 Self-Hypnosis is specifically designed to reprogram the subconscious mind.
+How does it accomplish this?
+First, the subconscious mind must be brought to the forefront of the mind while the conscious mind takes a back seat.
+This is accomplished through deep relaxation and a focusing of the mind.
+Self-Hypnosis then uses techniques to communicate directly with the subconscious mind in a language the subconscious mind understands (direct suggestions, metaphors, visualizations, and feelings/emotions).
 If you want to change your programmed behavior, then self-hypnosis is the most effective technique available to create that change.
 Let's look at an example.

 They'll use self-hypnosis to help them change their mind at the subconscious level.
 First, they'll start by quieting their mind in order to communicate effectively with their subconscious.
 As they follow suggestions to relax and quiet their mind, their mind becomes more highly focused.
 At this point, their subconscious mind comes to the forefront.
 And now they're in the perfect state of mind to give suggestions to their subconscious.